atikrahad/Real-time-chat-room/README.md

 - [Usage](#usage)

 ## Introduction
-This project is a full-stack chat room application that allows users to communicate in real-time.
-It features user authentication, message storage, and a responsive UI.
+This project is a full-stack chat room application that allows users to communicate in real time.
+Message storage, and a responsive UI.

 ## Features
 - Real-time messaging